pagopa/rtd-ms-transaction-filter/README.md

 To use a proxy configuration for the rest client, either use the standard env configurations, or enable the internal configuration through the property _rest-client.hpan.proxy.enabled_, and the related configurations for the proxy host, port, username and password.
+The properties described are valid for the PAR list recovery.

 Services hosted through Azure will require a subscription key, this can be configured using the property __rest-client.hpan.api.key__.
+For the services regarding the recovery for bin and tokenPan lists, the endpoints are on the product TKM SIT ACQUIRER API for SIT, TKM UAT ACQUIRER API for UAT and TKM PROD ACQUIRER API for PROD.
+THe subscription are to be used in the property __rest-client.tkm.api.key__.

 For the list recovery service additional configurations are considered for extracting the resource through a compressed file (default setting for the exposed Azure enviroment), enabled through the property __rest-client.hpan.list.attemptExtraction__, the resource matching __rest-client.hpan.list.listFilePattern__ is considered to be a valid hpan list file.

 Checksum validation for the recovered file is enabled through the property __rest-client.hpan.list.checksumValidation__, the resource checksum is extracted through the header configured with __checksumHeaderName__.